GreyCorbel/admpwd-e-docs/AdmPwd.PS/Get-AdmPwdCredential.md

 Requests credentials with password for domain account MyAccount from domain mydomain.com

 _Note_: In this case, ForestDnsName here is used as domain name where the account resides.
-Command looks for account in specified domain.
+Command looks for the account in specified domain.
 Domain must be domain from one of AD forests supported by PDS

 ## PARAMETERS

 ### -UserName
-Name of the local account or managed domain account to return credential for
+Name of managed domain account to return credential for

 ```yaml
 Type: String